lucasBertola/Minigrid-env/README.md

 - **Customizable Grid Size**: You can easily adjust the size of the grid to challenge your agent with different levels of complexity.
 - **FCN and CNN Compatible**: The environment is designed to work seamlessly with both FCN and CNN policies.
 This makes it a great playground to experiment with different types of neural networks.
 - **Human Render Mode**: Watch your agent learn in real-time with the human render mode.
 It's not just about the numbers, it's also about the journey!
-- **OpenAI Gym Compatible**: MiniGrid follows the OpenAI Gym interface, making it compatible with a wide range of reinforcement learning libraries and algorithms.
+- **OpenAI Gym / Gymnasium Compatible**: MiniGrid follows the OpenAI Gym / Gymnasium interface, making it compatible with a wide range of reinforcement learning libraries and algorithms.

 ## Getting Started